RussPascual/MacroTracker/README.md

 - As a user, I want to be able to make notes and add them to my daily diary for later read
 - As a user, I want to be able to be alerted when I have reached my macro goals for the day
 - As a user, I want to be able to copy a day's food journal onto another day's food journal
+- As a user, I want to be able to save my data (information and logs) to file for later use
+- As a user, I want to be able to access my previously saved data when I reopen the app